BEROCHLU/deepseek-simplechat/README.md

 - Uses OpenAI's DeepSeek API for generating responses.
 - Maintains conversation history for context-aware replies.
 - Displays responses in a visually appealing format using `rich`.
+- Ollama or Hugging Face are not required.

 ## Requirements
 Ensure you have the following installed: